 When our children, Elaine, Ellen, Reynold and Ron, were around 11, 10, 9, and 8, a precious family blessed us with the gift of a pony, and we kept our pony on their farm at no cost to us.
 What a joy to load everyone into the car on a Saturday, drive out to the country, and enjoy each other’s company, along with the pony.
-We named her “Jubilee,” and we would sing the song as we travelled, “Jubilee, Jubilee, we’re going to that happy Jubilee” (check out the the song here and sing along with the Gaither homecoming crowd!).
-This gave Norma-Jean and me the opportunity to teach our children about the Year of Jubilee in the Bible and about God’s care for the poor and needy.
+We named her “Jubilee,” and we would sing the song as we travelled, “Jubilee, Jubilee, we’re going to that happy Jubilee” (check out the lyrics and video of the song here and sing along with us).
+This gave Norma-Jean and me the opportunity to teach our children about the Jubilee in the Bible and about God’s care for the poor and needy.
 We arranged to have our little Jubilee visit another pony on a neighbouring farm, and the children named the new little arrival to our family “Sparky” (see photo below).

 Yours for our education in God’s economy, based not on hoarding, but on giving,

 P.S.
-This picture below brings back a flood of happy memories.
+2012 was Crossroads’ “Jubilee Year.”
+God has done wonderful things throughout 52-plus years of TV/media ministry! (www.crossroads.ca).
+Also the picture below brings back a flood of happy memories.